EPLHREU/plover-braille/README.md

 > Plover plugin for Braille writing

-A plugin allowing writing of Braille with plover, directly translating Braille input to english.
+A plugin allowing writing of Braille with plover, directly translating Braille input to English.
 This system is based on Unified English Braille (UEB), with specification from [The Rules of Unified English Braille](http://www.iceb.org/Rules%20of%20Unified%20English%20Braille%202013.pdf).

 To use this system, you will need to: